Gonggong (dwarf planet): Orbit

-Gonggong orbits the Sun at an average distance of 66.9 AU, and completes a full orbit in 554 years.
-The orbit of Gonggong is highly inclined to the ecliptic, with an orbital inclination 30.7 degrees.
+Gonggong orbits the Sun at an average distance of 66.9 AU, and completes a full orbit in 547 years.
+The orbit of Gonggong is highly inclined to the ecliptic, with an orbital inclination of 30.9 degrees.
 Its orbit is also highly eccentric, with a measured orbital eccentricity of 0.50.
 Due to its highly eccentric orbit, the distance of Gonggong from the Sun varies greatly over the course of its orbit, from 100.6 AU at aphelion, its furthest point from the Sun, to around 33.2 AU at perihelion, its closest point to the Sun.
-Gonggong reached perihelion in 1857, and is currently moving farther from the Sun, toward its aphelion.
+Gonggong last reached perihelion in 1857, and is currently moving farther from the Sun, toward its aphelion.
+Gonggong will reach aphelion by 2134.